Home » RRB ALP Exam Pattern 2026

 Shortlisting for CBAT

-Candidates equal to 8 times the number of ALP vacancies for each notified community/category are shortlisted for CBAT on the basis of their marks in Part A of CBT 2, subject to qualifying in Part B.
+Candidates equal to 8 times the number of ALP vacancies for each notified community/category are shortlisted for CBAT based on their marks in Part A of CBT 2, subject to qualifying in Part B.

 CBAT Exam Pattern

-Candidates who qualify CBT 2 are called for the Computer-Based Aptitude Test (CBAT), also known as the Psycho Test.
-This stage tests the mental aptitude, concentration, memory, and decision-making abilities of candidates.
+Candidates who clear CBT 2 become eligible for the Computer-Based Aptitude Test (CBAT), commonly referred to as the Psycho Test.
+This test is designed to evaluate a candidate’s mental alertness, concentration, memory, and decision-making skills, which are essential for the Assistant Loco Pilot role.

 Parameter Details